 Generally, the connection between master plans and the new code will be stronger than under the current code.
 Master plans will continue to provide a vision and detailed land use and zoning recommendations for specific areas of the County.
-The zoning code will function as a regulatory tool used to implement the master plan.
-The master plan will also have a stronger role in many projects developed under the new code, because site plan approval will require a new finding that the proposed development substantially conforms to the recommendations of the master plan (Sec.
-8.3.4.E.5).
+The new zoning code will continue to function as a regulatory tool used to implement the master plan.
+The master plan will also have a stronger role in many projects developed under the new code, because site plan approval will require a new finding that the proposed development substantially conforms with the recommendations of the master plan (Sec.
+7.3.4.E.2.e).

 Many of our master plans establish staging limits that cap development until certain facilities and projects are funded.
 Thus, even if the zoning allows certain densities, they may not be attainable until capacity is open under a master plan stage.